 - Lilyturf (Liriope spicata)

-- Virginia creeper vines (Parthenocissus quinquefolia): Another invasive, but indigenous to North America.
+- Virginia creeper vines (Parthenocissus quinquefolia): Another aggressive spreader, but indigenous to North America.

 Three salt-tolerant plants grown in Florida are the following vines: